 I suggest you take a few of the better options above, go to the range, apply the safety rules and procedures you find in the Owner's Manual and see what your rifle likes.

-If you don't own any muzzleloading components yet, I encourage you to pick up some MMP Sabots from us.
-Then go to your local sporting goods store and get a box of correlating size quality handgun bullets, CCI Primers, and Blackhorn 209 (along with standard black powder accessories like a powder measure, flask, starter, etc).
+If you don't own any muzzleloading components yet, I encourage you to convert your Ruger 77/50 or your Remington 700 ML to our 209 kit, and pick up some MMP Sabots from us.
+Then go to your local sporting goods store and get a box of correlating size quality handgun bullets, 209 Primers, and Blackhorn 209 (along with standard black powder accessories like a powder measure, flask, starter, etc).
 Read the owners manual and the directions on your powder bottle.
 Then go to the range and work up your loads as they direct.

 Hope this helps and sets you on a good safe path.
 Truth is that you have a lot of choices to make.
 In general, if you pick better components and work up per the manuals, you will probably quickly find out what works best.